Customer experience metrics checklist

 - Use the metric as a compass to align stakeholders

 CX leaders spend a lot of time managing stakeholders.
-Compelling CX metrics that are clearly linked to the business’ financial goals are the strongest way to align various departments so they contribute to improving customer experiences in meaningful ways.
+Compelling customer success metrics that are clearly linked to the business’ financial goals are the strongest way to align various departments so they contribute to improving customer experiences in meaningful ways.

 Aggressively targeting staff members on customer satisfaction scores is probably the easiest mistake to make when operationalizing CX measurement projects.
 This can breed unhealthy behaviors, going as far as pushing staff to beg customers for high scores on feedback surveys, which makes for a bad experience and skews the validity of customer data.